-Overall, with each generation bringing capabilities, technologies, and new concepts to the network architecture, it is easier to classify and understand the three generations of CDN evolution.
+With each generation bringing capabilities, technologies, and new concepts to the network architecture, it is easier to classify and understand the three generations of CDN evolution.

 After observing the comparison chart, each generation saw the pricing of CDN services fall, signaling the technology’s transformation into a mass-market solution.